mattymaloney/mattymaloney.github.io/_posts/2016-03-02-setup-authorized_keys-access.md

 I don't think the `-t rsa` portion of that command is necessary, as it seems to default to rsa anyway.

+You'll be prompted for the filename in which to save the private key.
+Accept the default or change it as described above.

+You'll also be prompted for a passphrase.
+We're not using a passphrase because we're mostly doing this for automation purposes rather than personal logins.

 ---

 See also: